 Categories. • War, World I • War, World II •

 Credits.
-This page originally submitted on , by Kevin W. of Stafford, Virginia.
+This page originally submitted on , by Paul Fehrenbach of Germantown, Wisconsin.
 This page has been viewed 519 times since then and 75 times this year.
-Photos: 1, 2, 3. submitted on , by Kevin W. of Stafford, Virginia.
+Photos: 1, 2, 3, 4. submitted on , by Paul Fehrenbach of Germantown, Wisconsin.
+5. submitted on , by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.
 This page was last revised on June 16, 2016.